vishalkc9565/security/try-hackme/jwt.md

     "k": "asGsADas3421-dfh9DGN-AFDFDbasfd8-anfjkvc"
   }
   ```
-  Sign the key with null path `/dev/null` and then sign it in burpsuite by first encoding base64
+  Sign the key with null path `/dev/null` and then sign it in burpsuite by first encoding base64 `null byte (AA==)`

+  Sign using null key
+    Click New Symmetric Key on JWT editor

+    In the dialog, click Generate to generate a new key in JWK format.
+Note that you don't need to select a key size as this will automatically be updated later.

+    Replace the generated value for the k property with a Base64-encoded null byte `(AA==)`.
+Note that this is just a workaround because the JWT Editor extension won't allow you to sign tokens using an empty string.

+    Click OK to save the key.
+    After changing the kid with different null paths like `../../dev/null`, click sign with the generated key

 - Injecting via `kid` header parameter where kid is db related value
   `kid` might be prone to SQL injection attack
   - create the key with jwt editor > new symmetric key > `AA==` in value of `k`